 What is an Amazon A-to-z Guarantee claim?

-Amazon guarantees a refund to buyers if:
+Amazon guarantees a refund, or partial refund, to buyers if:

 - It’s either damaged during shipping, defective, misclassified, misrepresented, or has parts missing.